 Verbs are the engines of language.
 They make things happen.
 However, they must be used correctly to convey your meaning properly.
 That’s done with tense.
 However, using verb tenses correctly can be challenging, particularly if you tend to write the way you speak.

 The world of writing is chock-full of helpful pieces of pithy advice.
 Think “write what you know” or “make time to write every day.”
 However, the golden rule of writing, particularly fiction, is “show, don’t tell.”

-Without the proper guidance and support, it’s easy for your first attempt at self-publishing to feel like the first pancake.
-But the first pancake doesn’t need to be a throw away.
-And to help ensure that it’s not, DartFrog launched Canoe Tree Press, a full-service… Read More »How to Make Sure Your First Book Isn’t Like Your First Pancake
+Without the proper guidance and support, it’s easy for your first attempt at self-publishing to feel like the first pancake, which is always a little…off.
+But the first pancake doesn’t need to be a throw away, and neither does your first attempt at self-publishing.